 In terms of calls to action, the Minister for Foreign Affairs in Bhutan, Dr Tandi Dorji, also issued a call to action on well-being.
 He proposed linking MPIs with multidimensional well-being measures, and shared Bhutan’s prominent and policy-salient Gross National Happiness (GNH) concept and index as a profound and thought-provoking example.

-This document provides, below, quotes from these presentations as well as those by high-level representatives from Bangladesh, Chile, Egypt, Pakistan, Philippines, South Africa, League of Arab States, Sida, UNDP, UN-ECLAC and UNICEF.
+This document provides, below, quotes from these presentations as well as those by high-level representatives from Bangladesh, Bhutan, Chile, Curaçao, Costa Rica, Egypt, Nigeria, Pakistan, Philippines, Seychelles, South Africa, USA, League of Arab States, Sida, UNDP, UN-ECLAC and UNICEF.